Global Health Advisory: Do Not Travel. Avoid all international travel due to the global impact of COVID-19.

 No part of Syria is safe from violence.
 Kidnappings by armed groups, arbitrary arrests, the use of chemical warfare, shelling, and aerial bombardment pose significant risk of death or serious injury.
 The destruction of infrastructure, housing, medical facilities, schools, and power and water utilities has also increased hardships inside the country.

 The U.S. Embassy in Damascus suspended its operations in February 2012.
-The U.S. government does not have diplomatic or consular relations with Syria.
 The Czech Republic serves as the protecting power for the United States in Syria.
 The range of consular services that the Czech Republic provides to U.S. citizens is extremely limited (to include accepting applications for U.S. passports and U.S. Consular Reports of Birth Abroad, as well as providing notarial services), and the U.S. government is unable to provide any emergency services to U.S. citizens in Syria.
 U.S. citizens in Syria who seek consular services should try to quickly and safely leave the country and contact a U.S. embassy or consulate in a neighboring country, if possible.